tablecheck/cloudflare-2020-systems-engineering-assignment/README.md

 ### 2. Use an off the shelf build tool

 Choose something to build your assignment that works with the language you chose (Cargo, Make, CMake etc.).
 Include instructions in your readme on how to build and run your program.
-Don't check-in binaries, we won't run a pre-compiled binary.

 ### 4. Create a CLI tool that makes a request to your links page